 - How can I see what's inside the clinic, online?

-- When do I get to start taking part in the therapeutic help inside the clinic?
+- When do you expect me to start taking part in the therapy process?

 Rehab is almost always a group exercise, even at higher end clinics.

-Step 3 - Set A Budget
+Step 3 - Rehab On A Budget

 If you're tempted to opt for the cheapest clinic straight away, think twice.